-Ukraine’s tech workers used to make consumer software.
-Now, they build apps of war.
+Instead of consumer software, Ukraine’s tech workers build apps of war

 There’s an evacuation site from the nonprofit UkraineNow that connects volunteer drivers with people looking to hitch a ride.
 Another site, Pomich, made by the Ukrainian freight-tech start-up Cargofy, helps link up truck owners with people seeking to move food and humanitarian supplies.

-There’s a wartime job board for online-work requests: web developers, graphic designers, language translators and online anti-propaganda volunteers.
+There’s a wartime job board for online-work requests: Web developers, graphic designers, language translators and online anti-propaganda volunteers.
 And then there are apps like Play for Ukraine, an online puzzle game that, in the background, uses the player’s Internet connection to blast thousands of online requests at Russian websites in hopes of helping take them down.

-Most of the efforts are untested, and each carries their own risks in a war zone where thousands have already been killed.
+Most of the efforts are untested, and each carries its own risks in a war zone where thousands have already been killed.
 One refugee-housing site, for instance, faced criticism that a lack of security checks for hosts could mean people might end up staying somewhere dangerous.
 (The site has since relaunched with a more aggressive process for verifying hosts’ identities.)

 But the Russian invasion has clearly given Ukrainian tech workers a new calling, and several said they were emboldened by the idea that they were building tools for the public good.